Director of Finance

 Work Authorization: Applicants must be authorized to work in the United States.

-The Director of Finance (DF), reporting to the Chief Operating Officer, has direct responsibility for the organization’s budget and finance-related activities, from assisting in developing a fiscal strategy to creating projections and reports, to managing payroll, accounts payables and receivables, cash disbursements, the general ledger, and the technology and other systems used to manage our financial systems.
+The Director of Finance (DF), reporting to the Interim Executive Director and being member of the Leadership Team (LT) has direct responsibility for the organization’s budget and finance-related activities, from assisting in developing a fiscal strategy to creating projections and reports, to managing payroll, accounts payables and receivables, cash disbursements, the general ledger, and the technology and other systems used to manage our financial systems.
 The DF should be both a strategic thinker as well as a hands-on implementer to ensure the maintenance of solid financial systems and a smooth functioning office.

 The DF should have specialized financial skills and experience, accounting knowledge, and an affinity for working with state of the art financial software applications.
 The ability to work with international government and private funding sources and complex budgets is essential.